Abhishek-Bharadwaj1969/crypto/scipts/byte-attack.md

 ## Approach :
 1. so initially we need to find the length of block which was `flag_length()` function
-2. for suppose our flag length is 44 i.e 32+12 and we need to attack bascially for those remaining bytes which was done at `required_blocks()`
-3. just simulate the byte-atack scenerio to get the required
+2. just simulate the byte-atack scenerio to get the required

 ```py